Department: Anatomy and Pathology

 Imaging skeletal growth plates using in vivo multiphoton microscopy

 Multiphoton microscopy is an emerging technology for live animal imaging that offers exciting possibilities for the study of growth plate dynamics in vivo.
-We have worked for the past year with collaborators at Cornell University to establish a platform for imaging intact skeletal growth plates.
-We are now using this method to assess how systemic regulators arrive at and move within the cartilage matrix of the growth plate under various experimental conditions.
-This system provides a new mechanism for understanding the physiological regulation of bone growth through the ability to dynamically measure changes in solute delivery to the growth plate of a living animal.
+In collaboration with colleagues at Cornell University, we developed a unique platform for imaging intact skeletal growth plates that we use to assess how systemic regulators arrive at and move within the cartilage matrix of the growth plate under various experimental conditions.
+This system provides a new mechanism for understanding the physiological regulation of bone growth through the ability to dynamically measure changes in molecular transport to the growth plate of a living animal (Fig. 3).
+Using biologically-inert dextrans as size-proxies for systemic regulators, we have shown that heat can increase real-time entry of large molecules into growth plate cartilage in vivo (Serrat, Efaw, and Williams, 2014).
+We are now using fluorescently-labeled proteins to quantify heat-enhanced access of biologically-active molecules into growth plates of live, intact mice.

 Serrat MA.
 Measuring bone blood supply in mice using fluorescent microspheres.
 Nature Protocols.
 4(12): 1749-58.
 2009.
 Single-author paper utilizing techniques developed by Dr. Serrat while she was a student at Kent State University.